ISIDORA CIRIC (ABU DHABI)

 This tool aims to empower these workers to assist far more people while directly supporting millions of farmers globally.

-"Our goal is really to reach 500 million farmers or even more, because this is just an indicative number.
-We hope that we don't leave any farmer behind, especially in our vulnerable climate areas," Odeh added.
+"Our goal, really, is to reach 500 million farmers - or even more - because this is just an indicative number.
+We hope that we don't leave any farmer behind, especially in remote and vulnerable climate areas," Odeh added.